chaseruskin/legoHDL/ROADMAP.md

 - [ ] implement versioning (folders for each version created on-demand)
 - [ ] auto-install dependencies if found in remote (occurs on export command)
-- [!] auto-install to cache when creating a workspace and blocks already exist in that local path (occurs in config/initialize workspace)
+- [-] auto-install to cache when creating a workspace and blocks already exist in that local path (occurs in config/initialize workspace)

+- [!] verify that the workspaces folder gets deleted when deleting workspace

 - [!] change .lego.lock to Block.lock
 - [ ] add additional safety measures to all Block.lock files and settings.yml to ensure all legal pieces are available